-The increase in research and development expenses for the three months ended June 30, 2024 compared to June 30, 2023 was primarily due to increase in payroll expenses, offset by deduction of government grants and decrease in expenses related to the outsourcing of the manufacturing of the Company's LIBERTY product.
+General and Administrative Expenses, net.
+The increase in general and administrative expenses for the three months ended September 30, 2024 compared to the three months ended September 30, 2023 was primarily due to an increase in payroll expenses due to the cease of cost reduction plan which was implemented in 2023, offset by a decrease in legal expenses.